oVirt/ovirt-site/source/feature/self-hosted-engine-gluster-support.html.md

 ##### VDSM commands involved

+*   glusterVolumesList
+*   glusterVolumeCreate
+*   glusterVolumeSet
+*   glusterTasksList
+*   glusterVolumeStart

+The rest is quite similar to NFS storage.

 ### Benefit to oVirt

 Users will be able to use Gluster storage as data domain for Hosted Engine.